Indexing Codes—It’s Just Like Matching Socks!

 I have a large laundry basket full of socks.
 They are clean, but for some reason I just can’t muster the motivation to sit down and put them in pairs.
 I really should just go ahead and do it and keep myself from having to pick out matching black socks in the dark every morning.
 It’s like a ritual now—sitting on the floor, sorting through everybody’s socks, using my phone flashlight every once in a while until I find a match.
 It really reminds me of indexing codes sometimes…

-Indexing is a foundational part of coding.
+Indexing is a foundational part of medical coding.
 It sets the stage for correct code assignment.
 But being foundational does not mean it doesn’t present a significant challenge (double negative, I know).
 Finding a pair of black socks in the dark means you have to sort through many different socks before you find the right one (or two).
 This is the same with indexing.
 The great news is, unlike the sock scavenger hunt, you get better at indexing every time you do it!

 “I’m just having such a hard time knowing which terms to look up in the index!”
 This is a common complaint from students digging through the coding curriculum.
 The truth is, as an instructor I don’t always look up the correct term the first time either.
 This skill is one of those “practice makes perfect” things and looking up alternatives after coming up empty on your first try is excellent practice!